 I give and bequeath unto my my son Robert this....forever.
 I

 likewise appoint and ordain [ ]...Margaret Shirley sole executrix.

 <s> William.....
 In the presence of us John Rodes, Walter

 married 2nd Margaret Johnson, widow of William Johnson who

 left a will, probated June 1774.
-Peggy is taxed in Mercer
+A Peggy Shirley is taxed

 1(i).
 Rebecca Shirley born